Welcome to today's edition of the Rush 24-7 podcast.

 It's an example of bubble these people live in.

-They can't beside themselves over this.
+They get beside themselves over this.

-Romney leading on jobs.
+Romney leading on jobs?

 That's the common sense reaction.